robado/chika_bot/README.md

 * Add daily a image related to Chika anime
 * Randomly spams a Chika gif or pic
     * When giving a commands bot will spam gif or a pic
+* Move code commands & events to cogs
+    * For code tidiness
+* Store data (mayba)
+    * For example users
+    * How many messages was sent
 * Role specific commands
     * For example admins have ban, kick.
 Mods could have rename
+* Restrict on commands on channels
+    * Restrict where specific commands can be used on which channels
+* Add config file for config stuff
+    * For example token
-* Change users nickname
+* Change users nickname??
-    * Either a specific one or a random
+    * Either a specific one or a random??

 ##### Stuff for later
 * Make bot run in Docker container